 The beauty of baking is that you can buy a handful of ingredients and you are literally set for months because they maintain themselves for ages and are always useful to have on the shelf to snatch at when the mood takes me.

-- Rising powders – a jar of baking powder, bicarb of soda and a few sachets of yeast will do me fine
+- Rising powders – a jar of baking powder, bicarb of soda and a few sachets of yeast will do me fine.
+Extra bicarb thought to put in a tiny jar and keep in the fridge to ward off smells, like my Nan used to do.
+Don’t know if it works but we live in hope.

-- Butter – unsalted and kept in the cupboard
+- Butter – unsalted and always kept in the cupboard, never the fridge, unless needed for a crumble.

-- Dried fruits – apricots, prunes, dates, cranberries and sultanas and some shredded coconut flakes
+- Dried fruits – apricots, dates, cranberries and sultanas and some shredded coconut flakes.
+I need to know I can make Welsh Cakes when my heart leads me to them.

 - Syrup – smoky maple and thick golden.
-And honey.
+Also, honey.
 Does honey count as a syrup?
+For the purpose of this, let’s say yes.

 - Vanilla extract – never essence of